brainnetome/diffusionkit/source/index.rst

 *Please see the navigation sidebar to the left to begin.*

-The citation of DiffusionKit could be:
+The citation for DiffusionKit could be:

+..

-* Sangma Xie, Liangfu Chen, Nianming Zuo and Tianzi Jiang, DiffusionKit: A Light One-Stop Solution for Diffusion MRI Data Analysis, *Journal of Neuroscience Methods*, 2016 (In press)
+ \*Sangma Xie, Liangfu Chen, Nianming Zuo and Tianzi Jiang, DiffusionKit: A Light One-Stop Solution for Diffusion MRI Data Analysis, *Journal of Neuroscience Methods*, 2016 (In press)

 .. toctree::
    :maxdepth: 2